(C) Import student logins using a CSV file

 Get started with the + Import Students Logins From CSV turquoise button.

-Second–Have you set up Teacher Mgrs?
+Third–Have you set up Teacher Mgrs?

-If you have more than one classroom of students, you will need to assign them to Teacher Mgrs.
+If you have more than one classroom of students, you will need to assign students to Teacher Mgrs.
 So you first need to Add Teacher Mgrs to the account.
 Please read and follow the directions about How to Add More Teacher Mgrs to your account BEFORE you start to assign login information to students.

 Plan A: Why not delegate?